HimanshuMahajan7/Spring/Spring Boot/README.md

 4. Configure Database source properties int application.properties / application.yml
 5. Run the application and test the functionality

+#### Ways to perform database operation using JPA
+1. Using JPA pre-defined methods (Select + Non-Select)
+2. Using findByXXX methods (Note: only for select operation)
+3. Using Custom Queries (Select + Non-Select)

 #### **`findByXXX`** methods in Data JPA
 * By using `findByXXX()` methods we can retrieve the data based on the non-primary key columns also.
 * When we write `findByXXX()` method, JPA will construct query based on method name.
 * Method naming convention is very important for `findByXXX()` methods.
 * Using `findByXXX()` methods we can perform select operations only (retrieval).
 INSERT / UPDATE / DELETE operations we can't do using findBy methods.
-* Note: In findByXXX() method syntax we will use entity variable names.
+* Note: In `findByXXX()` method syntax we will use entity variable names.
 * Code Example:
     * Entity Class
         ```java